jovanneste/Spectrogram-Segmentation/README.md

 We use transfer learning on yolov7 to detect bounding boxes around potential dolphin whistles.

 ### CNN
-We built a simple CNN to identity potential marine noise (vessels, whales, dolpins)
+We built a simple CNN to identity potential marine noise (vessels, whales, dolpins).